Solon High School: Science Olympiad

-In 1998, Solon Science Olympiad earned its first National Championship, and has consistently placed in the regional, state, and national level.
+In 1998, Solon Science Olympiad earned its first national championship and has consistently placed at the regional, state, and national levels.
 Solon Science Olympiad placed second in both 2003 and 2008, and then placed first at the 2011, 2012, and 2013 National Tournaments, tying them with Troy High School from Fullerton, California for the most consecutive wins (3).
 They attended the White House Science Fair two times and received commendations from the Ohio State Legislature as a result of these accomplishments.
 At the 2019 National Tournament, Solon High School placed second at the National Tournament behind Troy High School.

-Speech and Debate
+Speech and debate

 The Solon High School Speech and Debate team is one of the largest and most successful programs of its kind in the state of Ohio.
 The team placed second at the Ohio Speech and Debate Association State Tournament in 2014, 2016, 2017, and 2021, and placed first in the state in 2022 for the first time in the program's history.
-It has produced 11 individual state champions since the team's inception.
+It has produced 15 individual state champions since the team's inception.
 The team has also qualified numerous members to the National Speech and Debate Association (NSDA) National Tournament and was designated as a School of Outstanding Distinction in 2022 for ranking among the top 10 teams in the nation.
 Solon produced national finalists in 2017 and 2022 who ultimately placed 6th and 5th in the country respectively, as well as a world champion at the 2019 NSDA National Tournament in the World Schools Debate event, representing the North Coast (OH) district.